Discover practical steps to declutter your life, minimize distractions, and focus on what truly matters.

 A brief daily meditation, even for just 15 minutes, is your chance to turn off the rest of the world and listen to yourself.
 Our fast-paced modern lifestyle delivers a steady barrage of information, obligation and responsibility.
 Meditation clears the mind and relaxes the body.

-Meditation does not require incense, mandalas, mantras, or the perfect lotus position.
-It only requires you to be comfortable, quiet and to try to clear your mind.
+Meditation doesn’t require incense, mandalas, mantras, or the perfect lotus position.
+In the same way, meditation doesn’t require you to join a new religion.
+It only requires you to be comfortable, quiet and willing to listen.
 A few tips:

-• Breathe: Focus on your breathing to help clear your mind and relax your body
+- Breathe: Focus on your breathing to help calm your mind and relax your body

-• Try Not to Think: Listen to your heart, feel the energy in your body, let an empty breeze flow through your mind.
-Above all, try not to organize your day or problem solve.
+- Observe your thoughts: Listen to your heart, feel the energy in your body, let an empty breeze flow through your mind.
+When thoughts come, notice them, but don’t label them with judgements.

-• Lower Your Expectations: The benefits of meditation are substantial, but subtle.
-Don’t look for results – they’ll find you.
+- Lower your expectations: The benefits of meditation are substantial, but subtle.
+Don’t look for immediate results – they’ll find you.

-• Make It Last: As you leave your meditation space, try to extend the relaxed, focused feeling into your day.
-Every few hours, if you think of it, take a slow deep breath and envision your meditation space.
+- Make it last: As you leave your meditation, try to extend the relaxed, focused feeling into your day.
+Every few hours, if you think of it, take a slow deep breath and envision your meditation.
 Meditation can help you feel more relaxed and focused throughout the day.

 “Don’t confuse your net worth with your self-worth.” – Anonymous